Sally Clark: Successful second appeal

 Later, it came to light that microbiological tests showed that Harry had a colonisation of Staphylococcus aureus bacteria, indicating that he had died from natural causes, but the evidence had not been disclosed to the defence.
 This exculpatory evidence had been known to the prosecution's pathologist, Alan Williams, since February 1998, but was not shared with other medical witnesses, police or lawyers.
-The evidence was unearthed by her husband from hospital records obtained by the divorce lawyer Marilyn Stowe, who provided her services free of charge because she felt that "something was not right about the case".
+The evidence was unearthed by Clark's husband from hospital records obtained by the divorce lawyer Marilyn Stowe, who provided her services free of charge because she felt that "something was not right about the case".
 It also became clearer that the statistical evidence presented at Clark's trial was seriously flawed.

-For her second appeal a report regarding the medical evidence was provided by Sam Gulino, a prosecution forensic pathologist for the State of Florida, US.
+For the second appeal, a report regarding the medical evidence was provided by Sam Gulino, a prosecution forensic pathologist for the State of Florida, US.
 He commented scathingly about the poor quality of the pathologists' work in these cases:

 Throughout my review, I was horrified by the shoddy fashion in which these cases were evaluated.
 It was clear that sound medical principles were abandoned in favour of over-simplification, over-interpretation, exclusion of relevant data and, in several instances, the imagining of non-existent findings.

-Her case was referred back to the Court of Appeal by the Criminal Cases Review Commission, and her convictions were overturned in a second appeal in January 2003.
+Clark's case was referred back to the Court of Appeal by the Criminal Cases Review Commission, and her convictions were overturned at her second appeal in January 2003.
 She was released from prison having served more than three years of her sentence.